 Do: Say things that provide comfort and acknowledge your friend’s loss and struggle:

-- “You’ve been so strong and helpful for your family.
+“You’ve been so strong and helpful to your family.
 If you want to lean on me, I’d be honored to try to help you.”

 Flowers, cards and gifts are appreciated

 Many people question what type of acknowledgment might be most appropriate, and the answer is “any.”
-When someone is grieving, a card or note, flowers or a small gift show that someone else is thinking of them and the person they’ve lost. and offering support.
-That action is more important than the color of the flowers or the image on the card; the message to convey is that your friend is not alone and you’re willing to help buoy them up as they work through their grief.
-You can learn more about specific traditions by religion and culture in our traditions section.
+When someone is grieving, a card or note, flowers, or a small gift show that someone else is thinking of them and the person they’ve lost—and offering support.
+That action is more important than the color of the flowers or the image on the card; the message to convey is that your friend is not alone, and you’re willing to help buoy them up as they work through their grief.
+In our traditions section, you can learn more about specific traditions by religion and culture.

-- Flowers: Flowers are the traditional means of expressing sympathy in some cultures or religions.
-They can be sent to the service or to the home of the bereaved.
-Either is equally welcome, and flowers can be sent to a home either before or after any service.
-To learn more about which religions or cultures welcome flowers, please read the Traditions section.
+Flowers: Flowers are the traditional means of expressing sympathy in some cultures or religions.
+They can be sent to the service or the home of the bereaved.
+Both are equally welcome; you can send flowers to a home before or after any service.
+Please read the traditions section to learn more about which religions or cultures welcome flowers.

-- Food: It has been a long tradition to bring food to a grieving family as a sympathy gift.
+Food: It has been a long tradition to bring food to a grieving family as a sympathy gift.
 Food makes us feel comforted.
-But especially at a time of loss and sorrow, it’s so much more.
+But it’s much more, especially at a time of loss and sorrow.
 After someone dies, the bereaved family doesn’t always have time to plan meals.
-You can bring food or have food delivered and if your out of state, we offer SympathyFood.com as a resource.
+So you can bring food or have food delivered.

-- Gifts: For some, a gift can provide an ongoing reminder of support as well as of the deceased.
-Some things to consider: a tree or plant that will last through the seasons, wind chimes, a keepsake box, a stone or statue for the garden that is clearly tied to the deceased in theme or inscription, or a framed photo of a happy event that includes the deceased are all ways of showing support.
+Gifts: For some, a donation can provide an ongoing reminder of support and the deceased.
+Ideas to consider: a tree or plant that will last through the seasons, wind chimes, a keepsake box, a stone or statue for the garden, an inscription, or a framed photo of a happy event that includes the deceased are all ways of showing support.

-- Donations: It’s become more common for families to request a donation in lieu of flowers, often to a charity or organization that was closely related to the deceased’s interests or to their care (hospice, for instance).
-It’s still appropriate to send a card, and you can acknowledge that you made a donation to memorialize the deceased.
+Donations: It’s become more common for families to request a gift as a donation instead of flowers, often to a charity or organization closely related to the deceased’s interests or their care (hospice, for instance).
+It’s still appropriate to send a card, and you can acknowledge in the card that you donated to memorialize the deceased.